tezos/tezos-mirror/docs/whitedoc/proof_of_stake.rst

 a malicious fork cannot easily change the specific rolls assigned to them, even if they control the underlying tokens and shuffle them around.

-Rolls hold ``TOKENS_PER_ROLLS`` = 10,000 tokens and thus there should be about 80,000 rolls in the Tezos foundation's planned genesis block, though the number of rolls will increase with inflation and / or participation in the delegation.

 Roll snapshots
 ~~~~~~~~~~~~~~